reframejs/reframe/docs/usage-manual.template.md

 ## Page Navigation & Links

-The basic way to navigate between pages is to use link tags such as `<a href="/about">About</a>`.
+The standard way to navigate between pages in a Reframe app is to use HTML link tags such as `<a href="/about">About</a>`.

 See [Custom/Advanced Routing](#custom-advanced-routing) for alternative ways of navigating.

-An example of basic page navigation:
+Example of page navigation:

 ~~~js
 !INLINE ../examples/basics/pages/page-a.config.js